-- B. Community Disturbance: Making excessive noise either inside or outside a building, including but not limited to shouting, pounding objects or surfaces, or playing music or other electronics at a loud volume in a manner that disturbs others. - C. Destruction of Property: Destroying, defacing, or damaging the property of others.
-This includes but is not limited to university property, such as library holdings and residence hall equipment or furnishings. - D. Discriminatory Misconduct: Prohibited Discrimination and Discriminatory Harassment. - i.
-Prohibited Discrimination is adverse treatment of an individual or group(s) based on a protected characteristic, rather than individual merit that interferes with an individual's participation in a university program or activity..
-Examples of conduct that can constitute prohibited discrimination if based on an individual's protected characteristic include but are not limited to: - a.
+- B. Destruction of Property: Destroying, defacing, or damaging the property of others.
+This includes but is not limited to university property, such as library holdings and residence hall equipment or furnishings. - C. Discriminatory Misconduct: Unlawful Discrimination and Discriminatory Harassment. - i.
+Unlawful Discrimination is adverse treatment of an individual based on a protected characteristic, rather than individual merit.
+Examples of conduct that can constitute unlawful discrimination if based on an individual's protected characteristic include but are not limited to: - a.
 Singling out or targeting an individual for different or less favorable treatment (e.g. higher expectations, denial of leadership role) because of their protected characteristic; - b.
 Restricting an individual's continued access to an educational program or activity or participation in a student organization or activity based on a protected characteristic. - ii.
 Discriminatory Harassment is any unwelcome conduct based on a protected characteristic where such conduct creates a hostile environment.
-A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university's educational, co-curricular, and/or campus-residential experience when viewed through both a subjective and objective standard.
+A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university's educational, cocurricular, and/or campus-residential experience when viewed through both a subjective and objective standard.
 This means that an aggrieved party's subjective perception that certain conduct violates this provision must be objectively reasonable to constitute discriminatory harassment.